Kate-Thomas/library-exhibition-test/README.md

 ## Other information

 This manuscript was made in the 11th century.
 It is about Saint Nicholas of Myra.
 It is held by the Bibliothèque nationale de France.
 This image of the library was taken by Poulpy and is on Wikipedia.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
-Lots of extra text here.
+Lots of extra text here.[^2]
 <param ve-entity eid="Q7063">
 <param ve-entity eid="Q44269">
 <param ve-entity eid="Q193563">